modequip/Markdown/commonmark.md

 https://commonmark.org/help/images/favicon.png
 ```

-By changing it to the following
+Makeing this image appear – no need for alt text or title, leave those blank, by changing it to the following

 ```Markdown
 ![](https://commonmark.org/help/images/favicon.png)